pgRouting/pgrouting/dev/en/_sources/doc/src/introduction/introduction.txt

 Individuals (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Andrea Nardellli, Daniel Kastl, Ko Nagase, Mario Basa, Regina Obe, Rohith Reddy Stephen Woodbridge, Virginia Vergara
+Andrea Nardellli, Daniel Kastl, Ko Nagase, Mario Basa, Regina Obe, Rohith Reddy, Stephen Woodbridge, Virginia Vergara

 And all the people that gives us a little of their time making comments, finding issues, making pull requests etc.